Hit the Freeway

-"Hit the Freeway" is a song by American recording artist Toni Braxton, released as the lead single from her fourth studio album, More Than a Woman (2002).
-The song, which features American rapper Loon, was written by Pharrell Williams and Loon himself, while production was handled by Pharrell's production duo The Neptunes.
-It is a hip hop and R&B song, with lyrics about an ex trying to rekindle with Braxton, but Braxton claims she's not interested in him anymore.
+"Hit the Freeway" is a song by American singer Toni Braxton from her fifth studio album, More Than a Woman (2002).
+The song, which features American rapper Loon, was written by Pharrell Williams and Loon himself, while production was handled by Pharrell's production duo the Neptunes.
+It is a hip-hop and R&B song, with lyrics about an ex trying to rekindle with Braxton, but Braxton claims she's not interested in him anymore.
+It was released on October 21, 2002, to rhythmic and urban contemporary radio as the lead and only single from the album.